beckn/protocol-specifications/core/v0/api/README.md

 ## Step 1 : Create the schema index file

-- Go to the ```core/v0/api/``` folder
+- Go to the ```core/v0/api/components/schemas/``` folder
 - Create a file ```_index.yaml```.
 If already present, open it in a text editor
-- It will contain a list of schema with $refs pointing to specific schema files in the ```components/schemas/``` folder as shown below
+- It will contain a list of schema with $refs pointing to specific schema files in the current folder as shown below

 ```
 Ack:
-  $ref: "./components/schemas/Ack.yaml"
+  $ref: "./Ack.yaml"

 AddOn:
-  $ref: "./components/schemas/AddOn.yaml"
+  $ref: "./AddOn.yaml"
 ...
 ```
-- Ensure that each file in the ```components/schemas``` folder has an entry in this file.
+- Ensure that each file in the ```schemas``` folder has an entry in this file.
 If it is not present, it will not be compiled

 ## Step 2 : Create the unresolved OpenAPI file

+- Go to the `core/v0/api/` folder
-- In the same folder (`core/v0/api/`), create a file - `unresolved.yaml`.
+- In this folder, create a file - `core-unresolved.yaml`.
 If it is already present, open it in a text editor.
 - In the file, you will see the following

 ```